iree-org/iree/docs/developers/developing_iree/profiling_with_tracy.md

 TODO write this (`ssh` stuff...)

 ## Running the profiled program

+Tracing doesn't work properly on VMs (see section 2.1.6.4 of the [manual](#the-tracy-manual)).
+To get sampling, you should run the profiled program on bare metal.

 Run your IREE workload as you normally would: now that it's been built with Tracy instrumentation enabled, it should do all the right things automatically.